Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 - Outline any technical or electronic specifications of the exhibition.

-3. Artistic resumé (three pages or 1,500 words maximum per artist)
+- Artistic résumé (three pages or 1,500 words maximum per artist)

 List the following information about each image/media file included in your application: artist’s name, artwork title, date, material and support, dimensions, and duration of artwork (if applicable).
-This list may also include additional information or a description about the individual artworks.
+This list may also include information or additional descriptions of individual artworks.

-- At least half of the images/media files submitted must be artwork that will be included in your final exhibition should your application be successful.
+- At least half of the image/media files submitted must be artwork that will be included in your final exhibition should your application be successful

 - Strict adherence to the naming convention outlined below is necessary for images to be uploaded into our database and successfully viewed during the peer assessment committee meeting.
 Failure to adhere to this format may render your file unusable.